 Overview of Higher Education in Virginia

-Virginia is home to 115 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Virginia is home to 115 degree-granting institutions, including a number of accredited online colleges, according to the NCES.
 Of these, 41 are public schools, 42 are non-profit private schools, and 32 are for-profit private schools.

 Editorial Listing ShortCode: